Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 4 - Expeditions in the Ming Dynasty.md

 	- Political: Powerbroker and “kingmaker” in regional politics
 		- Overall, 47 new tributary states were added as the result of the expeditions
 		- Paternalistic logic of tributary system
-			- Tributary System - Not Colonized, instead have to annually give the chinese court a tribute to show subservience
+			- Tributary System - Not Colonized, instead have to annually give the Chinese court a tribute to show subservience
 	- “Transforming power of imperial virtue (and magnanimity)”
 - Ming fleet’s “carrot and stick” approach
 	- Dazzle with its wealth and size, intimidate with massive firepower